lisafeets/lisafeets_portfolio/_posts/journeys.md

 ---

 ## Product
-A marketing technology orchestration platform that allows marketers to send meaningful messages to their customers while measuring and refining performance throughout the customer lifecycle.
+A marketing technology orchestration platform that allows marketers to send meaningful messages to their customers.
+Marketing teams used this technology to measure, optimze and refine conversions through the customer lifecycle.

 ![Cross channel message journey UI](/assets/blog/journeys/journeycover.png)

 ---

 ## My Role
-* **Discovery trio leader** Led product discovery activities including customer interviews, design sprints, opportunity solution map creation and maintenance
+* **Discovery trio leader** Led product discovery activities including customer interviews, design sprints, opportunity solution map creation and maintenance.
-* **Product owner** Created solution assets including user stories and scenarios, ran discovery/delivery hand-off sessions, created demos and training to support launch activities
+* **Product owner** Created solution assets including user stories and scenarios, ran discovery/delivery hand-off sessions, created demos and training to support launch activities.
-* **Strategic planner of the roadmap** Determined what phases of product work should happen when and worked with leadership to gain ongoing investment in the roadmap and strategic direction
+* **Strategic planner of the roadmap** Determined what phases of product work should happen when and worked with leadership to gain ongoing investment in the roadmap and strategic direction.

 ---